tylerjensen/ServiceWire/README.md

 ## History

+### Support for Enum by Ref 5.5.3

+1. Contributed support for Enum by ref parameters.

 ### Bug Fix for Important Edge Case 5.5.2

 1. Contributed fix to case service on a host with same interface was called previously on a different host.